MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

      1. For ASP.NET support, under **Application Development**, select **ASP.NET 4.7** (and/or 3.5, if necessary for your app(s)).
      1. Select **OK**.

-   - To install ASP.NET Core support, install the ASP.NET Core Hosting Bundle, which allows IIS to support ASP.NET Core apps in a reverse proxy configuration.
+   - To install ASP.NET Core support, install the ASP.NET Core Module, which allows IIS to support ASP.NET Core apps in a reverse proxy configuration.
 For details and instructions, see [Install the .NET Core Hosting Bundle](https://docs.microsoft.com/aspnet/core/host-and-deploy/iis/index#install-the-net-core-hosting-bundle).

 1. If necessary, create or configure application pools in Internet Information Services (IIS) Manager.